MicronOxford/SIMcheck/README.md

         - Fourier proj: document power-of-2 and that cropping causes problems
         - see google hit for "maven attach source and javadoc artifacts"
       - fixes:
-        - HELP button should go to new page
         - re-do log using Lothar's suggestions
         - recon FT radial profile scale / units
         - Wiener filter parameter estimate - calibrate, document